 The CAB offers free, confidential, independent information and advice to New Zealanders.
 They cover topics like employment and business, money, health, and wellbeing.
 You can search for topics on their website, visit a local branch (no appointment needed), or call them on 0800 36 72 22

 Fisheries New Zealand

-It’s important to consider what changes to the fishing industry might mean for your business.The fishing industry is constantly adapting to change, and MPI has initiated the Sustainable Food and Fibre Futures (SFF Futures) to fund transformative programmes.
+The fishing industry is constantly adapting to change.
+It’s important to consider what changes might mean for your business.
+MPI has started the Sustainable Food and Fibre Futures (SFF Futures) to fund programmes focusing on change.

 Fisher wellbeing service

-Call 0800 23 74 38 (between 7am and 10pm).
+Call 0800 23 74 38 (between 7am and 10pm)